*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Thankfully, I wasn’t alone.

-Over time, they became my life force.
+Over time, they became life force.

-Eventually, I went back to school—and this time, I stayed.
+Eventually, I went back to school, and this time, I stayed.

 I earned two master’s degrees and a doctorate in clinical psychology.